 As we've discovered, worn furniture is key to achieving a shabby chic interior.
 If you aren't keen on distressing furniture yourself, there are plenty of places to get second-hand furniture with an existing rustic appearance.

-Facebook Marketplace, car boot sales and charity shops are great, but if you want to buy something completely new with a worn, industrial finish, Nkuku and Maison du Monde are two lovely brands to try.
+Facebook Marketplace, car boot sales and charity shops are great, but if you want to buy something completely new with a worn, industrial finish, Nkuku is a lovely brand to try.

 Shabby chic kitchen